SpotlightKid/nexus-challenge.osamc.de/pages/submit.md

 -->

 So you want to enter the competition?
 That's awesome!<br />
-However, submitting your entry to the competition will only be possible from **15.10.2018 00:00:00 UTC** until the deadline on **24.10.2018 23:59:59 UTC** via this page.
+However, submitting your entry to the competition will only be possible from **15.10.2018** UTC** until the deadline on **24.10.2018 23:59:59 UTC** via this page.

+**Notice** Due to unforseen circumstances the submission form will be made available only with some delay, but really anytime soon now (TM).

-*Please check back later!*
+*Please check back tomorrow!*

 In the meantime, make sure you check out [the rules](/rules/)!